Mimi's Organic Eats » Recipes » Cookies

-This Valentine’s Day Skillet Cookie is a soft and gooey peanut butter cookie filled with chocolate chips and milk chocolate caramel hearts!
-This peanut butter chocolate caramel skillet cookie is the perfect Valentine’s Day dessert to share!
+This Valentine’s Day Peanut Butter Cookie Skillet is a soft and gooey peanut butter cookie filled with chocolate chips and milk chocolate caramel hearts!
+This peanut butter chocolate caramel cookie is the perfect Valentine’s Day dessert to share!

-If you're looking for more Valentine's Day inspiration check out my Valentine’s Day Peanut Butter Blossoms, Homemade Valentine's Day Chocolate Box, or Chocolate Heart Thumbprint Cookies!
+If you're looking for more Valentine's Day dessert recipes check out Eggless Valentine’s Day Peanut Butter Blossoms, Homemade Valentine’s Day Chocolate Box, Dark Chocolate Almond Hearts, or Chocolate Heart Thumbprint Cookies.

 Why You'll Love This Recipe

-Festive: I use organic chocolate hearts that make this skillet cookie super festive!
+- Festive: I use organic chocolate hearts that make this skillet cookie super festive without the guilt of processed candy!

 Ingredients